 Clerkship Period and Scholarly Activities

-Clerkships start in the middle of the second academic year following the systematic presentation of integrated basic science and clinical topics during the pre-clerkship months.
-By starting clerkships sooner, medical students have the opportunity to explore more clinical fields to assist them in deciding on their ultimate career specialty.
-Students who have already decided on a discipline for training are able to explore a selected topic in greater depth or broaden clinical experiences with other opportunities.
+Clerkships begin in the second semester of second academic year and follow the systematic presentation of integrated basic science and clinical topics during the 18-month pre-clerkship phase of education.
+By starting clerkships before the third year of medical school, medical students have the opportunity to explore more clinical fields to assist them in deciding on their ultimate career specialty and students who have already decided on a discipline for training are able to explore a selected topic in greater depth or broaden clinical experiences with other opportunities.

 Key elements of the clerkship phase are:

 This 18-month period gives students the flexibility and the chance to intersperse other educational opportunities among their clerkship training and develop a personalized learning plan based on their individual priorities and interests.
 These may include scheduling laboratory or clinical research or early electives at various times during the 18 months while completing the prerequisite clerkships.